 We believe that children thrive in a happy, secure and caring environment.
-It is an essential part of a Christian school ethos that the values of peace, love, grace, hope, faith and joy should be core values that we respect and agree.
+It is an essential part of a Christian school ethos that the values of peace, love, grace, hope, faith and joy should be core values that we respect and agree and that everything we do should be 'To the greater glory of God'.

-We encourage good behaviour through a mixture of high expectations, clear policy and ethos which fosters discipline and mutual respect between pupils, and between staff and pupils.
+We encourage good behaviour through a mixture of high expectations, clear policy and ethos which foster discipline and mutual respect between pupils, and between staff and pupils.

-We will encourage self-discipline, self-reliance, initiative and the development of the individual and see an agreed code of conduct as supporting these aims.
+We will encourage self-discipline, independence, initiative and the development of the individual and see an agreed code of conduct as supporting these aims.